We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

-A self-concept is an understanding you have of yourself that’s based on your personal experiences, body image, the thoughts you have about yourself, and how you tend to label yourself in different situations.
+A self-concept is an understanding you have of yourself that’s based on your personal experiences, body image, your thoughts, and how you tend to label yourself in various situations.

 A self-concept can also be defined as an all-encompassing awareness you had of yourself in the past; the awareness you have of yourself in the present, and the expectations you have of yourself at a future time.

-Your self-concept is built upon perception — how you perceive yourself based on the knowledge you have gained over a lifetime of experience.
-This perception you have of yourself is based on the information you have gathered about your values, life roles, goals, skills, abilities and much more.
+Your self-concept is built upon perception — upon how you perceive yourself based on the knowledge you have gained over a lifetime of experience.

-To truly understand what a self-concept is and its impact on your life, we first need to break down the three components of a self-concept based on the work of Humanist Psychologist Carl Rogers:
+But to truly understand what a self-concept is and its impact on your life, we first need to break down the three components of a self-concept.
+These three components are based on the work of Humanist Psychologist Carl Rogers.

-A healthy and strong self-concept will help you to get ahead in life.
-It will allow you to maximize your potential and get the most out of your strengths, talents and abilities.
 On the other hand, a weak self-concept will hinder your progress.
-In fact, a weak self-concept will most likely lead to self-sabotage behavior.
-As a result you will struggle to follow through with your actions and thereby fail to achieve the goals and objectives you have set for yourself.
+In fact, a fragile self-concept will most likely lead to self-sabotaging behavior.
+As a result, you will struggle to follow through with your actions.
+Subsequently, you will fail to achieve the goals and objectives you set for yourself.

 The Forces Influencing Your Self-Concept